lupyuen/lupyuen.github.io/src/rust.md

 ## Autogenerate Wrapper Functions

-_Sure looks like a lot of work to create the Wrapper Functions...
+_Sure looks like a lot of repetitive work to create the Wrapper Functions...
 When we import the entire BL602 IoT SDK?_

 Someday we shall __automatically generate the Wrapper Functions__ for the entire BL602 IoT SDK.